Government & Public Safety11 min read

 Hawaii Commission Workflow and Documents to Verify

-Before relying on any checklist, verify the current Hawaii commissioning process with the Secretary of State, commissioning authority, approved education provider, or official handbook named in your materials.
+Before relying on any checklist, verify the current Hawaii commissioning process with the Department of the Attorney General Notary Public Program -- Hawaii's commissioning authority -- and the official Notary Public Manual.
 Administrative steps can change even when the core notary duties stay the same.
-Confirm the current application form, training or exam requirement, bond requirement if any, oath filing, seal requirements, commission term, renewal timing, and whether remote online notarization has separate registration rules.
+Confirm the current application form, the $10 exam and $20 application fees, the $1,000 bond, oath filing, seal requirements, the four-year commission term, renewal timing, and the separate registration rules for remote online notarization.

 Keep a small commissioning file with your application confirmation, education certificate, exam result if applicable, bond or insurance documents, oath filing receipt, commission certificate, stamp order, and journal purchase record.
 If you plan to offer loan signing or mobile notary services, keep those business records separate from your official notary records.
 Your commission duties come first; marketing, travel fees, and signing-agent assignments never expand what state law allows you to notarize.